Ensuring Health and Self-reliance for vulnerable communities

 Malteser International has been active in the refugee camps since 1993, and is currently implementing a Primary Health Care project funded by the European Union.
 Thanks to this project, Cher Gay, who is expecting her fourth child, can rely on the free medical care and WASH services that Malteser International provides.
 “I am so happy we have the hospital in the camp” she says.
 “When I was pregnant, they took very good care of me until I delivered my baby.
 When we are sick we go to the hospital for a check-up and they give us medicine for free.
 The hospital makes me feel safe.

 Preparing for return

 In the various camps, however, refugees have very limited access to income opportunities.
 Cher Taa Yuer Wah is also a beneficiary of Malteser International’s work in Mae La Oon camp.
 Before she came to the camp, the 22-year old had her sights on further education, but conditions in the camp threatened to kill this dream.
 “The biggest problem for the refugees in the camp is the lack of freedom to work, travel, and live in your own space”, she reveals.
-To strengthen the capacities and self-reliance of the refugee communities, Malteser International trains midwives, nurses, and medical assistants in the camps, and then integrates them in project activities, thereby equipping them for a successful return to their homeland.
+With funding from the European Union, Malteser International aims to strengthen self-reliance capacities of the refugee community.
+This is done by training midwives, nurses, and medical assistants in the camps, and then integrating them into project activities, thereby equipping them for a successful return to their homeland.

 Though recent political reform processes in Myanmar have given rise to hopes that the country will transition to democratic governance, serious challenges still remain.
 For now, Taa Yuer Wah can rest assured that the skills she has acquired have set her up for a profitable life after she leaves the camp.
 “In the future, I will have my own place and live in freedom with my son”, she says with full conviction.